MicrosoftDocs/fabric-docs/docs/get-started/onelake-data-hub.md

 :::image type="content" source="./media/onelake-data-hub/onelake-data-hub-open.png" alt-text="Screenshot showing how to open the OneLake data hub.":::

 > [!Note]
-> Currently, the OneLake datahub's icon and label may differ slightly for different users.
-Datahub functionality is not impacted and is the same no matter which icon/label combination appears.
+> Currently, the OneLake data hub's icon and label may differ slightly for different users.
+Data hub functionality is not impacted, however, and is the same no matter which icon/label variation appears.
 For more information, see [Considerations and limitations](#considerations-and-limitations).

 ## Find items in the data items list